Seaton tram station: Operation

-Arriving trams terminate in, and departing trams leave from, one of the four terminal tracks in the station building, each of which is capable of accommodating a single tramcar.
+Arriving trams terminate in, and departing trams leave from, one of the four terminal tracks in the station building, each of which is capable of accommodating a single tram car, although Road 1 is paved to allow loading outside the main station building by extra trams where needed.
 The four tracks converge into a single track north of the station.